Types of Student Loans

 And that’s great – giving graduates the ability to refinance costly student loans goes a long way in promoting financial independence for recent graduates and working professionals.

-But, what about securing a student loan in the first place?
+But, what about securing that initial student loan?

 Understanding your educational needs and financial goals upfront will save you money in the long run, and put you in a position where refinancing isn’t as necessary five or ten years down the road.